Engee documentation

 end

-The project with the model is built in IDE VS Code+PlatformIO, the process of building is similar to the process from the example MIC32: Sawtooth Signal Generator.
+The project with the model is assembled in the IDE VS Code+PlatformIO, the assembly process is similar to the process from the example MIC32: Sawtooth signal generator.

 Code execution on MIK 32

-After successful assembly and compilation of the project, connect an oscilloscope to channel P1.12 of the microcontroller and display the oscillogram.
+After successful assembly and compilation of the project, we will connect an oscilloscope to the P1.12 microcontroller channel and display the oscilloscope.

-As can be seen from the oscillogram, the DAC channel reproduces the shape of the modelled output signal of the fuzzy controller under test.
+As can be seen from the waveform, the shape of the simulated output signal of the fuzzy controller under test is reproduced in the DAC channel.

 Conclusion

-In this example we have considered the structure of the fuzzy controller in the Engee model, simulated its testing and tested the controller on the MIC32 Amur microcontroller after code generation from the model.
-The results of the modelling and testing on the controller are identical and consistent with the specified algorithm.
+In this example, we examined the structure of the fuzzy controller in the Engee model, simulated its testing, and tested the controller on the MIC32 Amur microcontroller after generating the code from the model.
+The simulation and test results on the controller are identical and correspond to the specified algorithm.